AishahAADU/Re-ID-AR/README.md

 1. Download MARS dataset from [here](http://zheng-lab.cecs.anu.edu.au/Project/project_mars.html) .
 2. Download LPW dataset from [here](https://liuyu.us/dataset/lpw/index.html).

-## Prepare pretrained Resnet base model:
+## Train and Test R2-ID_AR:
-we used the faster implementation provided by [Qidian213] (https://github.com/Qidian213), which can be downloaded from [here](https://drive.google.com/file/d/13lprTFafpXORqs7XXMLYaelbtw6NxQM1/view) .
+1. We used the faster implementation provided by [Qidian213](https://github.com/Qidian213) as a pre-train model for our Resnet backbone, which can be downloaded from [here](https://drive.google.com/file/d/13lprTFafpXORqs7XXMLYaelbtw6NxQM1/view) .

-## Action annotation :
+2. Action annotation can be downloaded from [here](https://collections.durham.ac.uk/files/r18c97kq420#.YZ-1m7unzJU).
-can be downloaded from: https://collections.durham.ac.uk/files/r18c97kq420#.YZ-1m7unzJU.
+3.

 ## Cite
 ```